Accessible

 Indy’s momentum has gotten the attention of national media from Condé Nast Traveler to TIME Magazine, and earned the city USA Today’s “#1 Convention City in the U.S.” honors.
 Numerous major developments have the city continuously evolving and moving forward.

-An expansion of the Indiana Convention Center, including a 50,000-sq.-ft. ballroom and 143,500 sq.ft. of flexible space, will connect to a new Signia by Hilton hotel, creating an unrivaled convention package.
-Hilton chose Indy as one of only three cities to launch its new meeting-centric Signia brand.
-This new property will stand 40 stories tall, offer 800 rooms, and include a top-level bar with skyline views.
-This project is anticipated to open summer 2026.
+Construction is underway on the 143,500-square-foot center expansion, including a 50,000-sq.-ft. ballroom, that will connect to a new 800-room Signia by Hilton, creating an unrivaled convention package.
+The new property will stand 38 stories tall and will include a top-level bar with skyline views.
+This project is anticipated to open fall 2026.

 To learn more about Indy's connected hotel package, click here.